When Cosmetic Surgery May

-In my practice, I will sometimes have to refuse to operate on a patient who is seeking facelift surgery.
-Some are not good candidates for facelift surgery if they experiencing any emotional distress or otherwise during the time they have decided they need or want to change their appearance.
-The following are reasons to not have plastic surgery.
+At the Aesthetic Institute of New York & New Jersey, I will sometimes have to refuse to operate on a patient who is seeking Facelift Surgery.
+Some individuals are not good candidates for Facelift Surgery if they experiencing any emotional distress or otherwise during the time they have decided they need or want to change their appearance.
+The following are reasons to not have Plastic Surgery.

 4. You have serious health concerns.
 If you have any one or more of the following health problems, I will discuss your options at length with you as well as the steps you will need to take in order to improve your health prior to undergoing any surgical procedure: